 The team is open to new ideas, it is rewarding to be part of, it has a clear purpose, it is honed, efficient and effective.
-This is a high perfomance team in every respect.
+This is a high-performance team in every respect.
 At the top of its game.

 Occasionally someone arrives from the game’s governing body with a new rule.
 This external information is brought into the team and they work with it.
-They explore what it means, how to integrate it into their game.
-Sometimes this is hard, leads to errors.
+They explore what it means, and how to integrate it into their game.
+Sometimes this is hard and leads to errors.
 Sometimes the rule gets accidentally broken.
 Hard lessons are learned.
-Eventually the rule is incorporated and it becomes part of the game.
+Eventually, the rule is incorporated and it becomes part of the game.
 The game has evolved.

 One day, one of the team members notices something.

 The pitch is changing.
 It is shrinking.
 Imperceptible to the others, this odd change is ignored, the one bringing the news is mistaken, it is an optical illusion, the pitch has been the same for a hundred years - how could it possibly be changing now?
 Unthinkable.

 Then a second team member sees the edges of the pitch moving in.
 Then a third.
 Still, no one listens and the tension mounts.
 There is disagreement, and dysfunction, some-people leave, and others go off sick because they feel distressed from being ignored.
 Fresh team members who are not interested in examining the pitch’s dimensions are recruited.
 They huddle - face inwards and strategise.
 They train.
 They bring in expert help.
 They win and win again.
 They are performing perfectly.
 There is nothing to worry about.

 But the pitch is still shrinking and now everyone can see it.
 But they are still functioning perfectly.
 They stick to their game plan.
 They are winning despite the shrinking pitch - why change anything?

 One day the pitch disappears altogether.
 The game is over.
 Excellence, performance, success, efficiency, and esprit du corp are all irrelevant.